 - Trade and rebalance multiple client accounts at one time

 This option is the choice of many professional money managers.
 They have expertise in a particular investment process, and each account is invested in the same manner.
-This standardization allows them to manage large amounts of assets efficiently, make changes at the model level, and trade all the accounts at once to reflect the model change.
+This standardization allows them to manage large amounts of assets efficiently, make changes at the model level, and trade all accounts at once to reflect the model change.
 Nonetheless, it is a customized solution, as one money manager's portfolios are distinct from another's.

-Build Model Portfolios
+Build Your Model Portfolios

-Don't reinvent the wheel for every client who walks through the door.
+You don't need to reinvent the wheel for every client who walks through the door.
 Instead, select the predetermined model that best fits his or her financial objectives and risk tolerance.

 Model portfolios allow you to: